allgreed/dotfiles/README.md

 ## Local overrides

 In rare cases I'd like to make changes to the dotfiles that would only have effect on the current machine.
-This should be avoided when it reasonably can.
-Each local override has to be treated like a specail case and supported explicitly in relevant place.
+This should be avoided when it reasonably can be.
+Each local override has to be treated like a special case and supported explicitly in relevant place.

 ### Currently supported overrides:
 - .Xresources.local
+- .autostart.local <- a shell script

 ### What's definitely not portable yet
 - paths on i3 config <- mainly autostart stuff, installed with Nix on Ubuntu
-- paths on xinitrc <- same as above
 - paths contrib blocks path of i3blocks
 - there is something funky going on about starting pulseaudio